 Dean Rollins is a software engineer who joined the Climate Futures team in 2018.
 He completed a combined degree in Science and Engineering at the University of Tasmania, and in 2010 he transitioned to software development.
 Here, he has gained experience working for a variety of organisations: at IT consultancies, as a developer for startups in both Australia and overseas, and for various freelance projects.
 Collaboration is central to Dean‘s role with the Climate Futures team.
 He prototypes plots and maps at the analysis stage of projects, and transforms these into the versions presented in the published reports.
 Dean helps to manage the Climate Futures data archives, and also designs and develops software tools to assist the team with their work.

-Haleh Nampak is a PhD student at university of Tasmania with a background in physical geography and geospatial science.
-She has previously participated in projects aimed to solve environmental issues, while monitoring and assessing long-term feasibility.
+Haleh Nampak is a PhD student at the University of Tasmania with a background in physical geography and geospatial science.
+She has previously participated in projects aimed at solving environmental issues, while monitoring and assessing long-term feasibility.
 Her current research focuses on assessment of lightning climatology and environmental factors associated with wildland fire.
 Her research contributes to the understanding of climate change impacts on ignition efficiency across the landscape.

-Mitsuhiro Ozaki is a PhD student at the University of Tasmania and his academic backgrounds are the Master of Information Technology and Master of Applied Science (Environmental Management and Spatial Sciences) in the same university.
-Mitsuhiro researches the bushfires in Australia and he indeed published the article about prediction of bushfire models with his colleagues.
-Currently he focuses on the atypical terrain fires with his colleagues.
+Mitsuhiro Ozaki is a PhD student at the University of Tasmania and his academic background combines both Master of Information Technology and Master of Applied Science (Environmental Management and Spatial Sciences) at this university.
+Mitsuhiro researches bushfires in Australia.
+He recently published an article about prediction of bushfire models with his colleagues.
+Currently his research is focused on atypical terrain fires.